cchery101/haml/doc-src/SASS_CHANGELOG.md

 #### Colors

-A color value can be declared using a color name, hexadecimal, shorthand hexadecimal, rgb, or hsl.
+A color value can be declared using a color name, hexadecimal, shorthand hexadecimal, the rgb function, or the hsl function.
 When outputting a color into css, the color name is used, if any, otherwise it is emitted as hexadecimal value.
 Examples:

     > #fff
     white